JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 }
 thread {
     // inner could read "garbage" value instead of
-    // a valid pointer into Kotlin heap val inner = holder?.inner ?: null
+    // a valid pointer into heap
+    val inner = holder?.inner ?: null
     if (inner != null) {
         // dereferencing the invalid pointer can result in SEGFAULT